High from Delaware

 It was uniquely our own, a quirk of our nerdy math-and-science school; a day to eat pies and march onto the football team, where we would all assemble into the shape of the Greek letter.

-Mr. B now works as a “freelance mathematician” and spends his extra income on hobbies comprised largely of “drugs and alcohol.”
+Mr. B now works as a “freelance mathematician” who spends his extra income on hobbies like “drugs and alcohol.”

 “What’s your drug of choice?”
-I asked, and when he said weed, we all smoked a joint after the kids went to bed.
-A bit loose on wine, he told us the story of our former principal, who started quite possibly the greatest public high school in a state so notorious for its education system that it’s not uncommon for families to relocate to better school districts.
-The principal was apparently a bit of a perv who exerted his power over a female staff member, and the entire story reminded me of my all-time favorite parable, the Ballad of Anthony Weiner.
+I asked.
+When he said weed, we all smoked a joint after the kids went to bed.
+A bit loose on wine, he told us the story of our former principal, who started quite possibly the greatest public high school in a state so notorious for its education system that it’s not uncommon for families to relocate to better school districts beyond our borders.
+Long after we graduated, the principal was fired for sexual harassment.
+His story reminded me of my all-time favorite parable, the Ballad of Anthony Weiner.
 (If anyone ever asked me who I would most want to have dinner with, dead or alive, it would easily be him.)

 After dinner, I texted another high school friend about my newfound gossip, but apparently it was already old news.
-“I think our principal might be a total Anthony Weiner,” I wrote.
-“Not sure if he texted dick pics, but just as a metaphor: brilliant educator/politician who also happens to be a creep with women.
+“I think our principal might be an Anthony Weiner!”
+I wrote.
+“Doubt he texted dick pics, but just as a metaphor for a brilliant educator/politician who also happens to be a creep with women.

 My friend replied, “I know about [the principal] from when I was in Catholic School.
 He was dismissed from St. M’s under similar circumstances.
 That’s how our high school came to be; he brought half of the staff.
 That’s why the school was so good: they started off with a core of experienced teachers and a leader they believed in.
 I’m reminded of the Dave Chapelle bit where there’s a superhero who saves people, but in order to save them he has to rape someone.
 Our stellar high school experience and education was born from a charge of sexual harassment.”

-Dave Chappelle was speaking about Bill Cosby, the entitled, ego-maniacal sexual predator.
+Dave Chappelle was speaking about Bill Cosby, the ego-maniacal sexual predator.

 Mr. B’s wife didn’t smoke with us.
 As a healer witch (nurse), she can’t take the risk.
 But as cannabis filled the air, she told me stories from the operating room: the vile things urologists would say about women’s genitals; the times she was groped, how her body would go stiff, how she’d hope that the doctor’s hands wouldn’t move further. #Metoo didn’t exist in those days.